Silver mining: Silver sources

 Silver-bearing ore typically contains very little silver, with much higher percentages of copper and lead.
 Specific minerals include argentite (Ag_{2}S), chlorargyrite ("horn silver," AgCl), polybasite (Ag, Cu)_{16}Sb_{2}S_{11}), and proustite (Ag_{3}AsS_{3}).
 Silver mainly occurs as a contaminant in chalcopyrite and galena, important ores of copper and lead, respectively.

 Some ores are actually mined explicitly for their silver value vs. the silver being a byproduct of other metals.
 However, silver is only found rarely in a native form as nuggets, in placer deposits, and veins.

 Excavation

-Methods for mining silver change for every body of ore.
-The method that's chosen depends on the grade of the ore, the steepness and shape of the terrain, its depth, host rock, transportation availability, and other economic factors.
+Methods for mining vary for every body of ore.
+The chosen method depends on the ore grade, the steepness and shape of the terrain, its depth, host rock, transportation availability, and other economic factors.
 Commonly, silver ore is obtained from open pit mines, and underground drifts and shafts.
 Explosives are frequently used to shatter veins into manageable pieces, which are transported via mine cars and then lifted to the surface.
 This process can be dangerous.

 A large nugget of native silver, mined in Colorado U.S.